THE GEM ACADEMY

 Nearly 95% of HPHT laboratory-grown diamonds traded today are equivalent to D-E-F colour grades.

-This has increased over the last 6 years.
+This has increased in recent years.
 In 2017, GIA reported that 72% of HPHT laboratory-grown diamonds were in the D-E-F 'colourless' range.

 CVD colour grades